• Location: Kestrel shops, Lordswood

 Nicola stands besides her artwork.

-The textile hanging conveys and reinforces the message on staying safe in Medway high streets as they reopen during coronavirus.
+The textile hanging reinforced the message on staying safe in Medway high streets as they reopened during coronavirus.

 Nicola Flower was ‘virtual artist in residence’ at Swingate Primary School, Lordswood.
 She sent the pupils videos from her studio about the public commission and being an artist.
 She asked the pupils for their ideas on shopping safely during the pandemic and they sent drawings and writing for the textile hanging.